 Imagine the U-shape, but without the smaller end, and you have the double Galley layout.
 Take away one of the long sides, leaving just a single row of cabinets, and you have the single Galley.

 This layout is handy in tiny kitchens, providing all the workspace you need in a compact unit.
 A single Galley may involve collapsing the triangle, but you can’t go wrong with a sink-cooker-fridge set up.

 The Galley approach can work just as well in a larger kitchen, leaving plenty of floor space for a large dining table at one end, sectioning the room off into cooking and dining areas.

 The Island Layout

 Finally, the island layout involves incorporating an island into your kitchen and can be added to a variety of different layouts.

-If you do go for an island, consider using it as a room divider by placing it between the cooking and dining/entertaining areas.
-Some well-placed stools will attract your dinner guests to relax with a glass of wine on one side, while you prepare the food on the other.
+If you go for an island, consider using it as a room divider by placing it between the cooking and dining/entertaining areas.
+Some well-placed stools will attract your dinner guests to relax with a glass of wine on one side while you prepare the food on the other.